crownstone/website/integrations/60-homey.md

 # Homey

-With the Crownstone app for Homey you can have not only Crownstones reacting to **your presence**, but also other devices coupled to your Homey.
+With the Crownstone app for Homey, you can have not only Crownstones reacting to **your presence** but also other devices coupled to your Homey.
 This is possible when using Crownstone within your **Homey flows**.
 For example, now both your Crownstones and your Philips Hue lights can be switched on when you are in the living room and it is getting dark!

 ## Getting started